| Title: | Monte Carlo Simulation for Structural Equation Modeling |

 fcors |

-The factor correlation matrix, a symmetric matrix.
-If one-factor model is used this should be matrix(1,1,1). |
+The factor correlation matrix, which must be symmetric.
+For one-factor models, this should be "matrix(1,1,1)". |

 loading |

 The factor loading matrix.
-The column represents number of factors and non-zero rows represent the number of items under each factor. |
+Columns correspond to factors, while non-zero rows specify the number of items associated with each factor. |

 nonnormal |